Backend Engineering Mastery - Complete Article Series

 For Self-Study

-- Run all "Try It Yourself" commands
+- Run all "Try It Yourself" commands (actually do them, don't just read)

-- Complete self-assessment checkboxes
+- Complete self-assessment checkboxes (be honest with yourself)

-- Revisit after one week to reinforce
+- Revisit after one week to reinforce (spaced repetition works)

-- Teach concepts to someone else
+- Teach concepts to someone else (best way to learn)

 For Interview Prep

-- Focus on System Design section (25-28)
+- Focus on System Design series (SD-01 to SD-04)

-- Memorize trade-off tables in each article
+- Memorize trade-off tables in each article (interviewers love these)

-- Practice drawing diagrams from memory
+- Practice drawing diagrams from memory (whiteboard skills matter)

-- Explain concepts out loud (rubber duck)
+- Explain concepts out loud (rubber duck method)

-- Do 2-3 mock system design sessions
+- Do 2-3 mock system design sessions (get feedback)

 For Team Education